fl1d/w0ex.github.io/_pages/guide_en.md

   [＊You can find the information of the previous matching workshop from here.](http://www.sss.e.titech.ac.jp/event-sss-matching-ws-20191108/).

   **2. Enroll in the cyber/physical off-campus project course**<br>
-  <span style="color:#ff2680">※ Due to the influence of the COVID-19, the registration requirements have been loosened.
+  <span style="color:#ff2680">※ Due to the influence of the COVID-19, the registration requirements have been relaxed.
 Please refer to the "★ Internship Information" section below for details.</span><br>

   Take at least one credit from the courses related to the cyber/physical off-campus project designed by the program.
 (Please refer to Tables 1 and in the [Study Guide](/doc/Guide_SSS_en.pdf)). <u>A credit from the internship subject of the student’s original course can be also used.
 If a student is unable to acquire the credit by the entrance exam date, please submit a certificate of internship completion provided by the company where the internship is conducted.</u> [For information about the internship program provided by Super Smart Society Consortium, please click here (internal link).](https://www.sss.e.titech.ac.jp/for_students/for_students_only/)  If you had regular employment experience at a company or an institution, the applicants can use that certificate of employment to replace credit requirement for the cyber/physical off-campus project subjects in Table 1.
 <br>